Cold Case (film): Plot

-The movie opens with a Hindu exorcism ritual in Varanasi and a Muslim exorcism ritual in Kerala.
+The film opens with a Hindu exorcism ritual in Varanasi and a Muslim exorcism ritual in Kerala.

 Medha, a journalist leaves her news office while talking to her mother-in-law who is at an ashram.
 While driving home, ACP M. Sathyajith is called in to investigate a murder, as a result of a skull being found in a bag from a river.
 Forensic analysis reveals that the murder was committed over a year ago and the skull belongs to a female aged 25–30 years.
 The identity of the deceased is then sought.
 The dental implants on the skull, indicate that the victim was a female named Eva Maria, who was from a wealthy family and that her father had left her a fortune before his death.
 The police investigate her location and traces her family.
 Her stepmother tells him that she had married a Hindu and remained estranged from them for a while and that during the Easter of 2019, her father met her and possibly patched up things between them.
 The police also learn that all the land that Eva had inherited was quietly sold to an outsider.

 On the other hand, Eva's spirit tries to contact Medha, a journalist currently seeking help for her daughter's custody case from Advocate Haritha, who is also a friend of Medha, as Eva's spirit needs Medha's help.
 After Eva tries to signal Medha via paranormal occurrences in her house, Medha takes the help of an occult researcher, Zara Zacchai, who tells her the name of the soul as Eva Maria and Medha with the help of Advocate Haritha (who was Eva's lawyer for her divorce case) and Asif, a colleague starts her own investigation in parallel, unaware that the Police are investigating the case.